abdelshok/moira/README.md

 ## 🚨 Technical Details

-- Firebase is used for Authentication and Firebase is used as a NoSQL Firestore
+- Firebase is used for Authentication and Firestore is used as a NoSQL Database
-- The purpose of this application is to allow people to chat and give the impression that they are working while also allowing them to do so privately, without being tracked.
+- The purpose of this application is to allow people to chat without worrying about their conversations being tracked
 - As a result, no conversations are being saved.
 - The emails are only stored in order to provide validation down the line
-- Phone numbers are stored so that group members receive text messages when someone enters their private chat
+- Phone numbers are stored so that group members receive text messages when someone enters their private chat.
 - Other than that, no data is being tracked.
-No ip address, no keywords, nothing.
+No IP address, no keywords, nothing.
   - Disclaimer: IP addresses might be used down the line and stored in local computer storage or cloud storage (AWS or Google Cloud) in order to provide faster login for the users when they run `lmfao`

 ## 🥊  Remaining to do: